Dynamical Variational Autoencoders: A Comprehensive Review: DVAE summary

 \section{DVAE summary}

-Dynamical VAEs are constructed with various stochastic relationships between the control variables $\myu[1:T]$, the latent variables $\myz[1:T]$ and the observed variables $\myx[1:T]$.
-We recall that a random variable $\mathbf{a}$ is called a parent of another random variable $\mathbf{b}$ when the realisation of $\mathbf{a}$ is used to compute the parameters of the distribution of $\mathbf{b}$.
-The computation of these can be a linear or a non-linear mapping of the realisation of $\mathbf{a}$, and can include or not the realisation of other random variables.
-A DVAE model must contain two kinds of relationships: \begin{itemize} \item \textbf{Decoding link:}~~$\myz[t]$ is always a parent of $\myx[t]$.
+Dynamical VAEs are constructed with various stochastic relationships amonng the control variables $\myu[1:T]$, latent variables $\myz[1:T]$, and observed variables $\myx[1:T]$.
+We recall that a random variable $\mathbf{a}$ is called a parent of another random variable $\mathbf{b}$ when the realization of $\mathbf{a}$ is used to compute the parameters of the distribution of $\mathbf{b}$.
+These parameters can be obtained with a linear or a nonlinear mapping of the realization of $\mathbf{a}$ (and possibly of other random variables).
+A DVAE model must contain two types of relationships: \begin{itemize} \item \textbf{Decoding link:}~~$\myz[t]$ is always a parent of $\myx[t]$.
 Graphically, there is always an arrow from $\myz[t]$ to $\myx[t]$ in the compact graphical representation.
 This is a fundamental characteristic inherited from the standard VAE. \item \textbf{Temporal link:}~~At least one element in $\myz[1:t-1]$ or in $\myx[1:t-1]$ is parent to either $\myz[t]$ or $\myx[t]$.
-One of the simplest forms of temporal link, that is $\myz[t-1]$ is a parent of $\myz[t]$, is a fundamental characteristic of first-order SSMs. \end{itemize} In a way, the ``minimal DVAE'' is the straightforward combination of a first-order SSM and a VAE, i.e., the DKF/DMM model that we will detail in Section~\ref{sec:DKF}.
+One of the simplest forms of a temporal link, namely $\myz[t-1]$ is a parent of $\myz[t]$, is a fundamental characteristic of first-order SSMs. \end{itemize} In a way, the ``minimal DVAE'' is the straightforward combination of a first-order SSM and a VAE, which is the DKF model that we will detail in Section~\ref{sec:DKF}.
 Other DVAEs include additional temporal links.
-Moreover, temporal links such as ``$\myz[t-1]$ is a parent of $\myx[t]$'' can be seen as additional decoding links as well, in the sense that $\myx[t]$ is generated from $\myz[t]$ \emph{and} $\myz[t-1]$.
+Moreover, temporal links such as ``$\myz[t-1]$ is a parent of $\myx[t]$'' can be considered additional decoding links, in that $\myx[t]$ is generated from $\myz[t]$ \emph{and} $\myz[t-1]$.
 As for temporal links, in the papers that we detail in this overview, $\myz[t]$ and/or $\myx[t]$ depend either on $\myz[t-1]$ and/or $\myx[t-1]$, or on $\myz[1:t-1]$ and/or $\myx[1:t-1]$.
-In other words, the order of temporal dependencies is either 1 (implemented with a basic feed-forward neural network such as a Multi-Layer Perceptron) or infinity (implemented with an RNN).
-However one could in principle use $N$-order temporal dependencies with $1 < N < \infty$, relying for instance on CNNs with finite-length receptive fields.
-In particular, temporal convolutional networks (TCNs) \citep{lea2016temporal} which are based on causal and dilated convolutions have shown to be competitive with RNNs on several sequence modeling tasks, including generative modeling \citep{aksan2018stcn}.
+In other words, the order of temporal dependencies is either 1 (implemented with a basic feed-forward neural network, such as a Multi-Layer Perceptron (MLP)) or infinity (implemented with an RNN).
+However, one can, in principle, use $N$-order temporal dependencies with $1 < N < \infty$, relying, for instance, on convolutional neural networks (CNNs) with finite-length receptive fields.
+In particular, temporal convolutional networks (TCNs) \citep{lea2016temporal}, which are based on dilated convolutions, are competitive with RNNs on several sequence modeling tasks, including generative modeling \citep{aksan2018stcn}.